Careers in Counseling

 Changing social needs, shifts in public policy, and new research are fueling growth in the field of counseling.

-- According to the Bureau of Labor Statistics, employment for clinical mental health counselors will grow by 29 percent between 2012 and 2022.
+- According to the Bureau of Labor Statistics, employment for substance abuse, behavioral disorder, and mental health counselors will grow by 23 percent between 2016 and 2026.

 - A 2013 report from the Centers for Disease Control shows that 13 to 20 percent of children living in the United States experience a mental disorder in a given year.
 The prevalence of these disorders is increasing, driving changes to public mental health policy and increasing demand for counselors who specialize in child and adolescent counseling.